Manage your project

 To learn more, see the following articles:

 All work-tracking tools are available immediately after you create a project.
 Often, one or more users may want to customize the experience to meet one or more business needs.
-However, you may want to establish a methodology for who manages the updates and evaluates requests.
+But, you may want to establish a methodology for who manages the updates and evaluates requests.

 To learn more, see On-premises XML process model.